RyanGaudion/Verses-Node/REPORT.md

 ![Stats](./images/StatsPage.png)

 ## User
-Each reading record is a User model in order that only the current user's records are displayed to them via the history page.
 The user can create an account via the register page and then sign in to their account via the login page.

 The user's password is not stored in the database directly, but instead uses a database model pre-hook & BCrypt in order to hash the password before it is stored in the database.

-The sign in user is associated to their account via a user session which allows the application to know the current user from within every controller.
+The signed in user is associated to their account via a user session which allows the application to know the current user from within every controller.

 ![Register](./images/RegisterPage.png)